-- persons with disabilities have very clear information about which regulations apply to which sectors, and where to file accessibility complaints; - procedural safeguards are in place to prevent accessibility complaints from getting caught up in procedural barriers or disputes between various agencies; - the CTA and CRTC are explicitly required to apply human rights principles when adjudicating accessibility issues; - the CRTC has additional powers to order the same remedies as the Accessibility Commissioner.
+- procedural safeguards are in place to prevent accessibility complaints from getting caught up in procedural barriers or disputes between various agencies; - the CTA and CRTC are explicitly required to apply human rights principles when adjudicating accessibility issues; - the CRTC has additional powers to order the same remedies as the Accessibility Commissioner.
 This includes the power to order compensation for complainants regarding violations of accessibility requirements; - decisions made by the CRTC and CTA in relation to accessibility complaints are subject to additional reviews or appeals; and - the right to file discrimination complaints to the Canadian Human Rights Commission is preserved.